 Lace and I have an uneasy relationship.

-This all started during the Summer of Lace.
+Summer of Lace.
 Ambitious me, who'd only made

 lace swatches and couple of lace scarves, decided to take on the Kimono Shawl from Folk Shawls.